Skip to Main Content

 Searching with Art Subject Headings and Keywords

 Use the Library Search to find books.
-Limit your search to books by selecting the E-Books or Print Books resource type under Refine My Results
+Limit your search to books by selecting the Books (Summit System) or Books (E and other libraries) and resource type under Refine My Results

 picture of book description in the primo search results, showing location and call number